forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 > With the daily tragedies occurring and military analyses and decision required during a war, it can be hard to focus on essential topics such as:
 > * Strengthen global security and make the world more peaceful - stopping military actions is a first step towards peace.
 > * Tackling the fundamental question of international law such as under which circumstances a region has the right for which degree of autonomy or even joining another country or alliance if such a right exists. // Here the opinion is that regional autonomy is ideally specified in the UN charter.
 Then autonomy questions for regions such as Scotland (how the UK allows Scotland to decide itself is considered exemplary.
 ), Taiwan, Donbas, Kosovo, Basque County, regions where natives live in the US, Canada, Australia and so on can be handled according to specified principles (the situations for named regions differ hugely, so possibly a set of principles is needed).
-In some cases a possible solution could be the right for a self determined local government with certain economic freedoms and possibly independent 'regional' sport teams e.g. for football (if wished, the UK shows it works but there seems to be some disadvantages in competitiveness).
+In some cases a possible solution could be the right for a self determined local government with certain economic freedoms and possibly independent 'regional' sport teams e.g. for football (if wished, the UK shows it works.
+Though the gain of local identification (and the chance to play) seems to come at some cost in competitiveness.

 > Negotiations, a true ceasefire and true and overall accepted peace, can get more difficult with further escalation.

->> Here the focus is on non military and non tactical topics. <!--As a neutral page, tactics hardly is/can be/is appropriate to be discussed/commented unless not considered having a single sided advantage (e.g. considered advantageous for both).
-Though, situation analyses is a background here. -->
+>> Here the focus is on [searching paths to] peace and *not* on military topics.

 #### Ceasefire Implementation Option